t2ym/schematic-class/README.md

   - `keysGeneratorMethodName = 'keys'` : `string`: set a non-conflicting name to customize the name of `*keys()` generator method

 - Return Value
-  - `JSONClass` : `class` : Each scoped `JSONClass` object is unique; Reexport it to share the scoped class among different sources
+  - `JSONClass` : `class` : Each scoped `JSONClass` object is unique
+    - Reexport it to share the scoped class among different sources

 - Example
 ```js